carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/configure_bootcamp/README.md

 If you wish to jump straight into the bootcamp and start deploying stateful applications on block and file storage, then you will need to run the configure_bootcamp.sh script first.

-**The person running your particular bootcamp may have alraedy had this script run on your lab, so please check with them ahead of executing it.**
+**The person running your particular bootcamp may have already had this script run on your lab, so please check with them ahead of executing it.**

 Open the PuTTY console within the lab and connect to the kubernetes master node (RHEL3) as ```root@rhel3```.
 The connection should be all set up for you in Putty.